bdebritorobalo/dashboard_rwd_sd/documentation/data_description.md

 ### Remarks

-Originally, the idea was to only display the 'main procedure' for each intervention recorded in the system.
-However, in at least 60 interventions, the insertion of the heart-lung machine was selected as the main procedure, which is clinically irrelevant.
+Originally, the idea was to only display the 'main procedure' for each surgery recorded in the system.
+However, in at least 60 interventions, the insertion of the heart-lung machine was selected as the main procedure, which most often is clinically irrelevant.
-Therefore, all 'surgical procedures' are listed for each intervention.
+Therefore, all 'surgical procedures' are listed for each surgery.
 An identifier is added (`surgery_id`) and the column `main_procedure` was introduced.
-For the proof-of-concept dashbosard, we could choose to use the 'simple version' of the dataset.
+For the proof-of-concept dashboard, we could choose to use the 'simple version' of the dataset.

 #### Advantages